elk-audio/elk-docs/documents/sensei_configuration_format.md

 ```

 ## Multiplexer
-The `multiplexer` hardware type is a special type of controller used in situations where many controllers share the same pin.
+The `multiplexer` hardware type is a special type of controller used in situations where multiple controllers share the same pin.
 Consider a board with connections as shown below:

 ![img](./illustrations/sensei_diagrams/output_mux_example.png)

 LED Level Meters A and B are both connected to the same digital output pins, i.e DO2, DO3, DO4, DO5, DO6 and DO7.
 LED level meter A can be switched on using **Select Switch A** and LED level meter B switched on using **Select Switch B**.
-Select Switches A and B are activated or switched ON using digial output pins DO0 and DO1 respectively.
-Such a layout is common practice when number of GPIOS are limited and is usually achieved by using transistors or relays.
+Select Switches A and B are activated or enabled using digital output pins DO0 and DO1 respectively.
+Such a layout is common practice when number of GPIOS are limited and is usually achieved by using transistors, opto-couplers or relays.

 To accommodate this, the `multiplexer` hardware type takes care of the switching at very high speeds.
 It makes sure only one of the two LED level meters are active at a given time and outputs it's corresponding value.
-Now the two LED level meters can be configured as its own independent controller.
+Now the two LED level meters can be declared as its own independent controller.

-The first step is to add a multiplexer to the sensors list as follows:
+The first step is to declare a multiplexer as shown below:
 ```
 {
   "id" : 1